jump-dev/Convex.jl/docs/src/advanced.md

 Fixing and freeing variables
 ----------------------------

 Convex.jl allows you to fix a variable `x` to a value by calling the `fix!` method.
 Fixing the variable essentially turns it into a constant.
 Fixed variables are sometimes also called parameters.

-`fix!(x, v)` fixes the variable `x` to the value
+`fix!(x, v)` fixes the variable `x` to the value `v`.
-`v`.

-`fix!(x)` fixes `x` to the value
-`x.value`, which might be the value obtained by solving another problem involving the variable `x`.
+`fix!(x)` fixes `x` to its current value, which might be the value obtained by solving another problem involving the variable `x`.

 To allow the variable `x` to vary again, call `free!(x)`.

 Fixing and freeing variables can be particularly useful as a tool for performing alternating minimization on nonconvex problems.
 For example, we can find an approximate solution to a nonnegative matrix factorization problem with alternating minimization as follows.
 We use warmstarts to speed up the solution.

 ```julia
 # initialize nonconvex problem